-In the previous Python Tutorial, I talked about how to store all fetched data in the Google sheet in your Google drive, which you are not limited to your local computer or laptop to open the data, or your partners can open it to work for projects anytime.
+In the previous Python tutorial, I talked about how to store all fetched data in the Google sheet in your Google drive.
+You are not limited to your local computer or laptop to open the data.
+Or your partners can open it to work for projects anytime.

 When talking about digital and eCommerce projects, the Shopify project must be one of the most popular topics which many eCommerce sellers like to discuss.
-If you don’t believe me, please just check out the Shopify stock pricing and ask your surroundings how many sellers are significantly benefiting from Shopify, thanks to easy-to-use and super agile features.
+If you don’t believe me, please just check out the Shopify stock pricing and ask your surroundings how many sellers are significantly benefiting from Shopify.
+It’s all because of the easy-to-use and super agile features.
 The fragment eCommerce era has come, creating an online store is as easy as creating a blog.

 So in this Python Tutorial, I’ll walk you through how to create a Python script and scrape any Shopify website product data just by changing a website URL.
 By the end of this piece, you can learn how to find Shopify storefront API and read Shopify JSON, then write the python codes for specific product information, such as title, price, compared price, etc, as long as Shopify product data includes in the JSON format.